-- Childcare for Healthy Children.
-While some childcare for ill or disabled children can be categorized as a medical expense, regular childcare for children who do not require special assistance isn’t deductible as a medical expense.
+- Child Care for Healthy Children.
+While some child care for ill or disabled children counts s a medical expense, regular child care for children who don’t require special assistance isn’t deductible as a medical expense.
 You may be able to deduct it using the child care tax credit, however.

 - Health Club Dues.
 Your health insurance company may reimburse you for gym payments, but you can’t deduct these payments as medical expenses.
 Still, consider how much you’ll save in medical expenses by going regularly.

 - Marijuana and Other Substances Illegal at the Federal Level.
-It is legal in many states to purchase marijuana if prescribed by a doctor.
+It’s legal in many states to purchase marijuana if a doctor prescribes it.
 But the IRS uses federal law.
-In other words, you can’t get a tax break on state-sanctioned use because the Federal Government still classifies it as illegal.
+In other words, you can’t get a tax break on state-sanctioned use while the federal government still classifies it as illegal.

 Taking Advantage of Timing and Filing Status

-Even if you end up using a payment plan or spreading out your healthcare costs with a credit card, the IRS allows you to deduct healthcare costs in the year in which you make the payment.
-Thus, if you know you’ll have a lot of expenses back to back, you might benefit by clumping them into one year and getting the tax break, but paying them off over time.
+The IRS allows you to deduct health care costs in the year in which you make the payment, even if you end up using a payment plan or spreading out the costs with a credit card.
+So, if you know you’ll have a lot of expenses back to back, you might benefit by clumping them into one year for the tax break but paying them off over time.

-Finally, unusually high medical expenses are a flag for a tax audit, even if they are 100% legitimate.
+Finally, unusually high medical expenses are a red flag for a tax audit, even if they’re 100% legitimate.
 Protect yourself in case of an audit by retaining tax-related receipts for at least seven years.